Miami Herbert Business School: Graduate program

-As of 2022, Miami Herbert School's MBA program is ranked the 67th best program in the nation by U.S. News & World Report and 52nd best nationally by Poets & Quants.
-In 2021, Financial Times ranked the school's MBA program the 93rd best MBA program in the world.
-Also in 2021, The Economist ranked the Miami Herbert School MBA program the 77th best MBA program in the world and 34th best in the nation.
-In 2021, The Economist ranked Miami Herbert's MBA faculty the eighth best MBA faculty in the world.
+As of 2025, Miami Herbert's MBA program is ranked as the 50th-best in the nation by U.S. News & World Report.
+In 2022, the program was ranked as 52nd-best nationally by Poets & Quants.
+In 2021, Financial Times ranked the school's MBA program the 93rd-best MBA program in the world.
+Also in 2021, The Economist ranked the Miami Herbert School MBA program the 77th-best MBA program in the world and 34th-best in the nation.
+In 2021, The Economist ranked Miami Herbert's MBA faculty the eighth-best MBA faculty in the world.